How to measure company culture: Tips and tools on metrics that count

 Shapes company identity and drives alignment

 A standout culture gives your organization its personality and gets everyone rowing in the same direction.
-When employees share a clear purpose and common values, alignment isn’t just a buzzword — it becomes a productivity engine.
+When employees share a clear purpose and common values, alignment becomes key to improved productivity and performance.

 Boosts productivity and performance

 Pinpoint your cultural strengths and gaps, and you can remove productivity roadblocks.
-When people feel heard and appreciated, engagement skyrockets — and recognition acts as the rocket fuel for performance.
+When people feel heard and appreciated, engagement increases significantly.

 Helps you attract top talent